-The home network domain name shall be in the form of an Internet domain name, e.g. operator.com, as specified in IETF RFCIETF RFC 1035 [19] and IETF RFCIETF RFC 1123 [20].
+The home network domain name shall be in the form of an Internet domain name, e.g. operator.com, as specified in IETF RFC 1035 [19] and IETF RFC 1123 [20].
 The home network domain name consists of several labels.
-Each label shall consist of the alphabetic characters (A-Z and a-z), digits (0-9) and the hyphen (-) in accordance with IETF RFCIETF RFC 1035 [19].
-Each label shall begin and end with either an alphabetic character or a digit in accordance with IETF RFCIETF RFC 1123 [20].
+Each label shall consist of the alphabetic characters (A-Z and a-z), digits (0-9) and the hyphen (-) in accordance with IETF RFC 1035 [19].
+Each label shall begin and end with either an alphabetic character or a digit in accordance with IETF RFC 1123 [20].
 The case of alphabetic characters is not significant.

 For 3GPP systems, if there is no ISIM application, the UE shall derive the home network domain name from the IMSI as described in the following steps: